 When in Taksu, we are not dimming or watering down who we are to accommodate others.
 Nor are we forcing or performing what we think our energy should be into the spaces we inhabit.
 Instead, we are looking for that spiritual sweet-spot full of presence.

 This energy and presence exists in everyone, and we all have the power to tap into it.

 I have been on a mission to search for Taksu in each of my encounters.
 Every bite I take is to indulge in the flavors of the food, rather than simply curb my hunger or entertain small talk.
-I began basking in self-care and quality time with myself, and dating people on a spirit-led basis, rather than out of desperation not to be lonely, to please someone else, or to find my husband (and it turns out that my soulmate is a woman, so God really did a number there).
+I began basking in self-care and quality time with myself, and dating people on a spirit-led basis, rather than out of desperation not to be lonely, to please someone else, or to find my lifelong partner.
 With open arms, I am inviting the collision of the spiritual and the natural, and enthusiastically waiting on “the feeling,” ready to launch and give it my all at every moment.

-Searching for Taksu requires the patience and bravery to wait on and speak up for my ideal outcome in each encounter, from customer service in a restaurant to my dream home and fantasy wedding.
+Searching for Taksu requires the patience and bravery to wait on and speak up for my ideal outcome in each encounter.
 It requires the faith to continue forward movement along my dream career path, and an unwavering belief in delayed gratification.
 It requires the self-love necessary to see myself through my creator’s eyes, settling for nothing less than the love I deserve, and the vulnerability to give my purpose everything I've got, over and over again.
 Taksu is knowing that something is beautiful and still knowing that it is not for me.
 Taksu is alignment.
 Taksu is the path of least resistance.
 If it ain’t Taksu, I don’t want it.